Tkinter

-Tkinter is a Python binding to the Tk GUI toolkit.
+Tkinter is a binding to the Tk GUI toolkit for Python.
 It is the standard Python interface to the Tk GUI toolkit, and is Python's de facto standard GUI.
 Tkinter is included with standard Linux, Microsoft Windows and macOS installs of Python.

 The name Tkinter comes from Tk interface.
 Tkinter was written by Steen Lumholt and Guido van Rossum, then later revised by Fredrik Lundh.

 Tkinter is free software released under a Python license.

 Description

 As with most other modern Tk bindings, Tkinter is implemented as a Python wrapper around a complete Tcl interpreter embedded in the Python interpreter.
 Tkinter calls are translated into Tcl commands, which are fed to this embedded interpreter, thus making it possible to mix Python and Tcl in a single application.

-There are several popular GUI library alternatives available, such as wxPython, PyQt, PySide, Pygame, Pyglet, and PyGTK.
+There are several popular GUI library alternatives available, such as Kivy, Pygame, Pyglet, PyGObject, PyQt, PySide, and wxPython.

-Some definitions
+Definitions

 Window

 This term has different meanings in different contexts, but in general it refers to a rectangular area somewhere on the user's display screen.